1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Kiplinger's Personal Finance

-Bodnar is a nationally recognized expert in the field of children's and family finances and financial literacy.
+Janet Bodnar is editor-at-large of Kiplinger's Personal Finance, a position she assumed after retiring as editor of the magazine after eight years at the helm.
+While editor, Bodnar was honored by Folio as one of its Top Women in Media.
+She is a nationally recognized expert on the subjects of women and money, children's and family finances, and financial literacy.
 She is the author of two books, Money Smart Women and Raising Money Smart Kids.
-Her "Money-Smart Kids" column appears regularly on Kiplinger.com.
-She is a regular contributor to WTOP, the major all-news radio station in Washington, D.C., and Fox Morning News in Washington.
-Bodnar is a graduate of St. Bonaventure University and is a member of its board of trustees.
-She received a master's degree from Columbia University, where she was also a Knight-Bagehot Fellow in Business and Economics Journalism.
+As editor-at-large, she writes two popular columns for Kiplinger, "Money Smart Women" and "Living in Retirement."
+Bodnar is a graduate of St. Bonaventure University and is a member of its Board of Trustees.
+She received her master's degree from Columbia University, where she was also a Knight-Bagehot Fellow in Business and Economics Journalism.

-See More From: From the Editor
+See More From: Rethinking Retirement

 See More From: Money Smart Women